35 small business ideas that fit your skills and budget

 Gig work

 Gig work is popular for people who need a flexible schedule.
 Gigs include driving for rideshare services, delivering food or running errands.
-You can use apps like TaskRabbit to find work, but you will pay fees for these services.
+You can use apps like TaskRabbit to find work, but you'll pay fees for these services.
 You may have extra costs for travel or equipment, so plan your budget carefully.

 Deliver groceries or food